rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 ```
 {% endraw %}

-Two artifacts from one runner: a portable ZIP for users who just want to unzip and run, and an NSIS installer (reading the same `CPACK_NSIS_*` variables set in `CMakeLists.txt`) for users who want Start Menu shortcuts and an uninstaller.
+We produce a Windows portable ZIP, which is just a compressed archive of the `install/` directory, and an NSIS installer, which is a self-extracting `.exe` that can create Start Menu shortcuts and an uninstaller.
+The ZIP is built with PowerShell's `Compress-Archive`, while the NSIS installer is built with CPack, just like the Linux DEB package.

-### Trimming on macOS: Same Goal, Different Shape
+### Trimming on macOS

+Just as we as we saw on Linux, the install directory on macOS contains all the Quick Controls styles, but our app only uses Basic.
+The trim step removes the unused styles and their compiled libraries, as well as two plugin directories that are not needed in a release build.
+The result is a smaller, cleaner release package.

-The trim step runs here too, once per matrix row, right after Build and Install.
-Windows shares Linux's flat `install/` layout, so its half is identical to what you already saw. macOS doesn't, and the difference is worth understanding, because it's the kind of thing that's easy to get wrong:
+Windows shares Linux's flat `install/` layout, so its half is identical to what you already saw. macOS doesn't, and this difference is why the trim step is more complicated than the Linux one.

 {% raw %}
 ```yaml